EvotecIT/PSEventViewer/Docs/PowerShell-Guide.md

 `-RemoteReadTimeoutMs` when the default Windows Event Log session is not appropriate.
 Results retain both the queried source and the computer recorded inside the event.
+When selecting an explicit authentication package for catalog or administration commands, also provide `-Credential`; the managed Windows catalog API cannot enforce Kerberos, NTLM, or Negotiate while using its current-identity overload.

 ### Named event scenarios